amira20nasser/NN_Project/README.md

 # Neural Network '25

-This repo houses our tasks and project for Neural Networks '25 course and FCIS, Ain Shams University.
+This repo houses our tasks and project for Neural Networks '25 course at FCIS, Ain Shams University.
 The code is available as well as the reports documenting our results.

 ## Task 1: Perceptron and Adaline
 - Implementing two neural network models: Perceptron and Adaline.